-BrickSeek shows whether the item I’m looking for is in stock, limited quantity, or out of stock at stores near me, as well as the current price.
+BrickSeek shows whether the item I’m looking for is in stock, in limited quantity, or out of stock at stores near me and the current price.

 Is BrickSeek always accurate?

 Unfortunately, BrickSeek’s inventory estimates are not always accurate.
-But in my experience, the results are most accurate at Walmart and Lowe’s.
+But in my experience, the results are most accurate at Lowe’s.

-If you want to be 100% sure, check on Brickseek first and call the store before making a full trip.
+If you want to be 100% sure, check BrickSeek first and then call the store before making a trip.

 Is BrickSeek free?

-Yes and no. BrickSeek is free to use to look up items.
+Yes and no. BrickSeek is free if you want to look up items.
 But if you want to set alerts so you can be notified when an item is restocked or returned in your area, you may want to consider a paid membership.
-Here are your Brickseek membership options:

-- Free – One local in-store deal alert and three online deal alerts per week.
+- Basic (Free) — One local in-store deal alert and three online deal alerts per week.

-- Premium Membership ($9.99 per month) — Check in-store markdowns, five local deal alerts and ten online deal alerts daily, early access for certain deals.
+- Premium ($9.99 per month) — Check in-store markdowns, five local deal alerts and 10 online deal alerts daily, and early access for certain deals.